 About Dr. Robert J. Hedaya

-Robert J. Hedaya, M.D., A.B.P.N., D.F.A.P.A., a pioneer in functional medicine psychiatry, he developed the Whole Psychiatry methodology, which offers proven, data-driven results in the treatment of psychiatric issues.
-It is a comprehensive physiological and psychosocial approach to mental health.
-In addition to his private practice, Dr. Hedaya, a visionary in the field of psychiatry, teaches fellow psychiatrists and physicians, medical students, and mental health clinicians.
-He is the author of three books, hundreds of articles, and has been called upon by the media for his medical expertise.
+Robert J. Hedaya, M.D., A.B.P.N., D.F.A.P.A., a pioneer in Functional Medicine, which offers proven, data-driven results in the treatment of medical mysteries.
+It is a comprehensive to health.
+In addition to his private practice, Dr. Hedaya, a visionary in the field of psychiatry, teaches fellow physicians, medical students, and other healthcare clinicians.
+He is a Clinical Professor at Georgetown University School of Medicine.
+Dr. Hedaya is the author of three books, hundreds of articles, and has been called upon by the media for his medical expertise.

-My passion is helping people get their bodies and brains working properly so they have the energy and clarity to live the life they know they were meant to live.
+My passion is solving people’s medical mysteries so they can get proper treatment and live the life they know they were meant to live.
 The greatest professional joy and privilege I can have is to help my patients regain a sense of vibrant wellness and hear them say, “I feel better than I have in years”.
 Feeling better physically and mentally improves all aspects of one’s life – both personally and professionally.

-Dr. Hedaya evaluates and treats major psychiatric disorders by focusing on the detailed evaluation and bi-directional interactions between and among a person’s hormonal system, immune system, gastrointestinal system, nutrition, environment, inflammation, infection, genetics, detoxification, cell signaling, life circumstance, age and gender.
-As a result, Whole Psychiatry notably improves outcomes and the potential for avoiding or reducing medication.
-The Whole Psychiatry approach is based on the latest scientific and medical research.
+Dr. Hedaya evaluates medical mysteries by focusing on the detailed evaluation and bi-directional interactions between and among a person’s hormonal system, immune system, gastrointestinal system, nutrition, environment, inflammation, infection, genetics, detoxification, cell signaling, life circumstance, age and gender.

 Education and Training